File tab in the upper-left corner of your Word window.

 Tips for Effective Checkbox Use in Word

-To maximize the benefit of adding checkboxes to your Word documents, consider these expert tips:
+To maximise the benefit of adding checkboxes to your Word documents, consider these expert tips:

 For any list that requires alignment (like tasks with descriptions or survey questions with options), using a table provides excellent structure.
 You can place checkboxes in one column and the corresponding text in another.
 This keeps everything neat and aligned.